-Long Beach has 17 historic districts that each contribute their own unique character to our city.
-Discover more about each district below and visit the City of Long Beach website for additional information.
+Long Beach has 18 historic districts that each contribute their own unique character to our city.
+Discover more about each district below and visit Long Beach Development Services for additional information.

 The Carroll Park district was originally part of the Alamitos Township.
 The boundaries are Carroll Park East, Carroll Park West, Carroll Park North, Junipero Avenue, and Third Street.
 Landscaped “islands,” curving streets, several old barns, and Craftsman bungalows can be found as well as one great Mission Revival example.
 The curving streets were designed to keep farm wagons out of the neighborhood on their way to the downtown city market.

 Eliot Lane is another diminutive district comprised of Eliot Lane between Third Street and Colorado.
 A single block of small Mission Revival homes lines a very narrow street.
 At one time these homes were almost identical.

 Nineteen residences on the 6000 block of Walnut Avenue are part of an early automobile suburb that became Long Beach’s 18th historic district in October 2019.
 Grant is the first historic district in North Long Beach, these houses were the modest residences of middle-class citizens and were mostly constructed in the late 1920s and early 1930s, when Spanish Colonial Revival was popular in Southern California.
 The houses have typical details such as terra cotta tile roofs, arched openings, and stucco walls.

 9. Hellman Street Craftsman